drduh/macOS-Security-and-Privacy-Guide/README.md

 See [drduh/YubiKey-Guide](https://github.com/drduh/YubiKey-Guide) to securely generate and store GPG keys.

 Read [online](https://alexcabal.com/creating-the-perfect-gpg-keypair/) [guides](https://security.stackexchange.com/questions/31594/what-is-a-good-general-purpose-gnupg-key-setup) and [practice](https://help.riseup.net/en/security/message-security/openpgp/best-practices) encrypting and decrypting email to yourself and your friends.
 Get them interested in this stuff!

-## OTR

-**Note** Strongly consider using [Signal](https://github.com/signalapp/Signal-Desktop) instead.

-OTR stands for **off-the-record** and is a cryptographic protocol for encrypting and authenticating conversations over instant messaging.

-You can use OTR on top of any existing [XMPP](https://xmpp.org/about) chat service, even Google Hangouts (which only encrypts conversations between users and the server using TLS).

-The first time you start a conversation with someone new, you'll be asked to verify their public key fingerprint.
-Do this in person or by other secure means, such as GPG.

-A popular macOS GUI client for XMPP and other chat protocols is [Adium](https://adium.im/).

-Other XMPP clients include [agl/xmpp-client](https://github.com/agl/xmpp-client) and [CoyIM](https://coy.im/), which is focused on security and has built-in support for OTR and Tor.

-If you want to know how OTR works, read the paper [Off-the-Record Communication, or, Why Not To Use PGP](https://otr.cypherpunks.ca/otr-wpes.pdf) (pdf)

 ## Viruses and malware